|

 Peano

 New exercise, new equation!
 This time we will be simulating the euler equations, which approximate the flow of non-viscous fluids, but do take into account pressure differentials.
+In two dimensions, these take following form:

-\( \begin{equation*} \label{Euler_equation} \frac{\partial}{\partial t}\left( \begin{array}{lr} \rho \\ \rho u_1 \\ \rho u_2 \\ E_t \end{array} \right) + \nabla \begin{pmatrix} \rho u_1 & \rho u_2\\ \rho u_1^2 + p & \rho u_1 u_2 \\ \rho u_2 u_1 & \rho u_2^2 + p \\ (E_t + p) u_1 & (E_t + p) u_2 \end{pmatrix} = \vec{0} \end{equation*} \)
+\(\begin{equation*} \label{Euler_equation} \frac{\partial}{\partial t}\left( \begin{array}{lr} \rho \\ \rho u_1 \\ \rho u_2 \\ E_t \end{array} \right) + \nabla \begin{pmatrix} \rho u_1 & \rho u_2\\ \rho u_1^2 + p & \rho u_1 u_2 \\ \rho u_2 u_1 & \rho u_2^2 + p \\ (E_t + p) u_1 & (E_t + p) u_2 \end{pmatrix} = \vec{0} \end{equation*} \)

 The eigenvalues of the 2 dimensional euler equation are:

-\( \begin{equation*} \left( \begin{array}{lr} \lambda_1 \\ \lambda_2 \\ \lambda_3 \end{array} \right) = \left( \begin{array}{lr} u - c \\ u \\ u + c \end{array} \right) \end{equation*} \)
+\(\begin{equation*} \left( \begin{array}{lr} \lambda_1 \\ \lambda_2 \\ \lambda_3 \end{array} \right) = \left( \begin{array}{lr} u - c \\ u \\ u + c \end{array} \right) \end{equation*} \)

 We have not provided you with a configuration file, so you will need to make your own.
 However since the Euler equations and the scenario we will attempt next are somewhat more unstable than the previous two (and also just to show of the features of ExaHyPE 2) we will use a different solver.
 This time, we will use a Finite Volumes solver.
 This can be created in the configuration as follows: